 When Are Classes Held?

 New classes start every three weeks.
-Evening and weekend program starts approximately three times a year.
-Call now to secure a seat in class as programs fill quickly and space is limited.
+Evening and weekend program begins approximately three times a year.
+Call now to secure a seat in class as programs fill quickly, and space is limited.

 Steps to Enroll